tech-for-better/WLA-backend/README.md

 These settings are encoded in files found at `api/*/models/*.settings.json` (where * represents the name of each table).
 Those files should be taken as the final source of truth.

 ### career_path
-exists in a many-many relation with career_path
+exists in a many-many relation with course

 |field | type | unique | required |
 |-|-|-|-|